Current Situation: We are in a voluntary conservation phase

 Lethbridge County residential water is supplied by the City of Lethbridge.

-If you live or operate a business in a hamlet or grouped country residential subdivision, your water is managed by the County but supplied by the City.
+If you live or operate a business in a hamlet or grouped country residential subdivision, your water is likely managed by the County but supplied by the City.

-If you live or operate a business in a rural area, on a singular acreage or farm, your water is managed by a water co-op but supplied by the City.
+If you live or operate a business in a rural area, on a singular acreage or farm, your water is likely managed by a water co-op but supplied by the City.
 Or, you may haul your own water from a County truck fill.
 This water is also supplied by the City.

 If you operate a farm, water for your crops and/or livestock is managed and supplied by an irrigation district.